-Information on a range of government supported programs to help those dealing with the weight of the financial burden this disease introduces can be found in this document - Living with Diabetes.
+Information on a range of government supported programs to help those dealing with the financial burden this disease presents can be found in this document - Living with Diabetes.

-Alternatively, here is a list of links to many of the programs currently available to those who have or are caring for someone with Type 1 diabetes with more info...
+Alternatively, here is a list of links to many of the programs currently available to those who have or are caring for someone with type 1 diabetes.

 If you have a long-term physical disability, you can get help paying for equipment and supplies when you qualify for the Assistive Devices Program.